Careers in Criminal Justice

 Check the Criminal Justice Program bulletin boards.
 Job and volunteer positions are posted on a bulletin board outside of the Criminal Justice Office, Clow Faculty Building room 401.
 Work and volunteer experience can help you to focus your career goals and make you a desirable candidate for employment.
 As an example, many CJ majors interested in law enforcement serve as Community Service Officers in Oshkosh or surrounding communities.
 Don’t discredit a part-time job, as it may ultimately be helpful in your career.

 Criminal Justice professional and graduate school admission committees look for applicants with leadership experience in a variety of organizations.
-There are two organizations directly related to criminal justice on our campus, Alpha Phi Sigma (the Criminal Justice Honor Society) and the Criminal Justice Student Association.
+There are two criminal justice student organizations that can help you gain such experiences: Alpha Phi Sigma (the Criminal Justice Honor Society) and the Criminal Justice Student Association.
 These organizations can help you build your professional network among your peers and your professors.
-Both organizations sponsor speakers, organize trips to criminal justice facilities and sponsor the annual CJ Job Fair.
-You may also want consider joining the UW Oshkosh Pre-Law Society.
+Both organizations sponsor speakers, organize trips to criminal justice facilities, and sponsor the annual Criminal Justice Job Fair.